1st Edition

 Marshall Prado

-Rafael Beneytez-Duran and Ophelia Mantz, Z4Z4
+Rafael Beneytez-Duran and Ophelia Mantz

 Biography

-Michael Meredith is an architect, co-founder of MOS, and Professor of Architecture at Princeton University School of Architecture.
+Michael Meredith is an architect, cofounder of MOS, and professor of architecture at Princeton University School of Architecture.
 His writing has appeared in Artforum, Log, Perspecta, Praxis, Domus, and Harvard Design Magazine.
-Together with his partner Hilary Sample, Meredith is the recipient of the Arnold W. Brunner/Katherine Edwards Gordon Rome Prize Fellows in Architecture (2023); the United States Artists Award in Architecture (2020); the Smithsonian Cooper Hewitt Design Museum National Design Award in Architecture (2015); the Global Holcim Award in Sustainable Architecture (2015); the American Academy of Arts and Letters Architecture Award, and the New York Architectural League Emerging Voices (2010).
+Together with his partner Hilary Sample, Meredith is the recipient of the Arnold W. Brunner/Katherine Edwards Gordon Rome Prize Fellows in Architecture (2023); the United States Artists Award in Architecture (2020); the Smithsonian Cooper Hewitt Design Museum National Design Award in Architecture (2015); the Global Holcim Award in Sustainable Architecture (2015); the American Academy of Arts and Letters Architecture Award; and the New York Architectural League Emerging Voices (2010).